forfudan/MojoMiji/src/miji/basic/variables.md

 - Identifiers cannot be a keyword (reserved word), e.g, `if`, `for`, `while`, `def`, etc. are not valid identifiers.
 - Identifiers are case-sensitive.

-There is one feature that is new in Mojo.
+There is one feature that is **new in Mojo**.
 You can use the grave accent (``) to create an identifier that does not follow the rules above.
 For example, the following code is valid in Mojo:

 ```mojo
 # src/basic/variables/identifiers.mojo